willnorris/webmention/README.md

 ## License ##

-go-webmention is copyright Google, but is not an official Google product.
+This library is copyright Google, but is not an official Google product.
 It is available under a [BSD License][].

 [BSD License]: LICENSE